 Phase 1: Sensations will come and go in short 3 second cycles with 7 second rest periods.
 Take time to notice the sensations sent to your brain from this area.
 You may find that you get "used" to the sensations after 5-10 minutes and can turn the mA up a little higher.
-Aim for a strong but comfortable sensation.
+Aim to feel tingling/knocking sensation, once you feel this you are at a good level.